shipwright-io/build/docs/build.md

 A `Build` resource can specify a Git source, together with other parameters like:

-- `source.credentials.name` - For private repositories, the name is a reference to an existing secret on the same namespace containing the require `ssh` data.
+- `source.credentials.name` - For private repositories, the name is a reference to an existing secret on the same namespace containing the `ssh` data.
 - `source.revision` - An specific revision to select from the source repository, this can be a commit or branch name.
 - `source.contextDir` - For repositories where the source code is not located at the root folder, you can specify this path here.
-Currently only supported by `buildah`, `kaniko` and `buildpacks` build strategies.
+Currently, only supported by `buildah`, `kaniko` and `buildpacks` build strategies.

 Example of a `Build` with a source with **credentials** defined by the user.